EduVault/eduvault/README.md

 ## Solutions (EduVault)

-1. Auth server,
+1. Auth server
-2. Data management (could be called “my data home”) app, app store, my data, login page
+2. Data Manager app, (or “my data home”)
+   includes: app store, my data, login page
 3. SDKs/frontend libraries

-The auth server and data home app will be found in this repo and the SDKs will be seperate repos
+The auth server and data home app will be found in this repo and the SDKs will be separate repos

-### TO DO

-- [ ] Basic project set up.
-  - [x] Hot reloading for dev, SSL for production.
-All dockerized
-  - [ ] Env variables in docker-compose and nginx
-- [ ] Migrate old MVPs
-  - [ ] Move login page to be served by backend (data home app) login should then be a redirect operation.
-  - [ ] MVP frontend move to 'examples' folder

 ### To dev